-Embrace Active Travel as a transport priority in Cambridgeshire;

-Enhance the existing network of pavements, footpaths, cycleways, bridleways and other public rights of way so it is connected and fit for purpose;

-Expand existing routes to create a well-connected, safe, joined up active travel network;

-Formatted: Font: Arial, 11 pt, Font color: Auto, Pattern: Clear Encourage modal shift to active travel modes through a variety of initiatives focussed on encouraging and supporting behaviour change
+- Embrace Active Travel as a transport priority in Cambridgeshire; - Enhance the existing network of pavements, footpaths, cycleways, bridleways, and other public rights of way so it is connected and fit for purpose; - Expand existing routes to create a well-connected, safe, joined up active travel network: - Encourage modal shift to active travel modes through a variety of initiatives focussed on encouraging and supporting behaviour change including micromobility.

-\It is important to connect the rural areas and villages with key services by upgrading \It is important to connect the rural areas and villages with key services by upgrading \It is important to connect the rural areas and villages with key services by upgrading existing links and providing new links where required.
+It is important to connect the rural areas and villages with key services by upgrading existing links and providing new links where required.
 This focus on active travel and horse riders will help to make it a safer and more attractive option for local trips within and between our towns, villages, and hamlets.
 More journeys on foot and by bike will help to alleviate traffic congestion and improve air quality, whilst allowing those without access to a car - such as teenage children - more independence and opportunity to travel.
-Development of active travel schemes in the district will be guided further by schemes identified in the Cambridgeshire Local Cycling and Walking Infrastructure Plan, developed by Cambridgeshire County Council and the East Cambridgeshire Cycling and Walking Routes Strategy, developed by East Cambridgeshire District Council.
+Development of active travel schemes in the district will be guided further by schemes identified in the Cambridgeshire Local Cycling and Walking Infrastructure Plan, developed by CCC and the East Cambridgeshire Cycling and Walking Routes Strategy, developed by ECDC.